 The era of the indoor/outdoor lifestyle was born in the 2000s, with the creation of luxurious outdoor living spaces blending into relaxing, stylish indoor areas.
 A more casual approach to everyday living was illustrated.

 Warm neutral tones were popular with teals, eggplant, charcoal, black and other moody colours edging their way into peoples homes.

 Hundreds of subtle variations of greys, beige, taupe, whites and even metallic hues provided neutral but expressive colours to continue with the minimalist movement.

 Stainless steel appliances were big during this era and the year 2000 saw the release of the very first Pantone Colour Of The Year.

 A decade where technology is king, we have become multicultural and interconnected and have access to trends and inspiration instantly.
-Neutrals still being a main focus allows personal and individual styles to be created from key items of furniture or artwork.
+Keeping things neutral but adding individuality with key items of furniture or artwork.

 Earthy hues mixed with greens and blues being on trend, with interiors featuring rustic wood finishes, stone surfaces, polished copper and brass accents with off whites and subtle tones.

 And, of course, who could forget ‘Millennial Pink’?!
 The most iconic colour of the decade.

 And there you have it…

 There isn’t much you can do to avoid colour trends!
 And like anything in history, don’t be surprised if many of these palettes make a comeback in future years.